Consistent Brand Voice and Tone Is the Foundation for Effective Digital Marketing

 Say you’re going to a dinner party full of people you don’t know.
 Whether you admit it or not, you’ll want each of the other people at the party to leave with a certain viewpoint or opinion about you at the end of the night.
 So you might choose to emphasize certain words and conversation topics over others, make jokes, or generally work to be the most charming, or funny, or book smart, or empathetic, etc. version of yourself, depending on what you want to convey.

 With brands, it’s really not all that different.
-The fundamentals of voice comes down to a personality—prioritizing a set of traits that comprise an identity, and then communicating in a way that expresses it.
+The fundamentals of voice come down to a personality – prioritizing a set of traits that compose an identity, and then communicating in a way that expresses it.
 In order to create a successful voice, a brand is required to take on some of the personality or identity of, well, an actual person.

-So, what personality traits does my brand embody?
+So, what personality traits does your brand embody?